kylejones200/psis_4700_applied_ai/webslides/topic_Fine-Tuning.md

 ## The Core Idea

-The model already understands language.
+The model already understands language
-You don't teach it from scratch.
+You don't teach it from scratch
 You shift its behavior by adjusting weights slightly with new labeled data

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.